The Car Connection Ford Focus Electric Overview

-The EPA rates the Focus Electric at 76 miles of range (on combined city and highway cycles), a figure that hasn't changed in its five model years.
-Its energy efficiency is 105 MPGe, or Miles Per Gallon equivalent, a measure that indicates the distance an electric car can travel on the same amount of energy as in 1 gallon of gasoline.)
+The EPA rated the 2012-2016 Focus Electric at 76 miles of range (on combined city and highway cycles) with an energy efficiency is 105 MPGe.
+(Miles Per Gallon equivalent is a measure that indicates the distance an electric car can travel on the same amount of energy as in 1 gallon of gasoline.)
 The 2017 Focus Electric saw the rated range rise to 115 miles, and its efficiency rose incrementally to 107 MPGe.
-The Focus Electric now looks deficient on range, wtih the Volkswagen e-Golf at 125 miles, the Hyundai Ioniq Electric at 124 miles, the Nissan Leaf at 107 miles, and the two higher-end Leaf models now at 107 miles for the 2016 model year.
+The Focus Electric now looks average on range, with the Volkswagen e-Golf at 125 miles, the Hyundai Ioniq Electric at 124 miles, the Nissan Leaf at 107 miles, and the pricier BMW i3 at 114 miles.

 The Focus Electric's on-road behavior essentially mimics the behavior of an automatic-transmission car, though the regenerative braking is somewhat on the aggressive side.
 On the road, the motor is powerful enough to spin the inside front wheel when accelerating out of turns.
 The electric Focus provides the same enjoyable roadholding as gasoline Focus models, though like most electrics, it's punchiest away from stoplights, making it a good car for urban traffic jousting.
 The weight of the battery sits low, under the floorpan, and its substantial weight gives the car a well-planted feel on the road.
 It runs well and smoothly on highways, but it does start to run out of steam under heavy load at higher speeds—above 50 mph, say.